j3k0/pentapi/README.md

     cd pentapi/
     ./reset.sh

-Others:
+Others: Look what reset.sh does and do the same by hand (it's pretty simple).

-    Look what reset.sh does and do the same by hand (it's pretty simple).
+Then make sure the generated data-something.json file is writable by your webserver.